Table of Contents

-It also gives you the opportunity to discuss possible upgrades, tweaks or modifications that you may want to get implemented in the final production.
+It also gives you the opportunity to discuss possible upgrades, tweaks, or modifications that you may want to get implemented in the final production.

 One of the common ways you can get a packaging sample is by requesting an existing sample from your manufacturer.

 The existing sample will help you determine whether the stock, thickness, printing, and coating is ideal for your project.

-Production-Grade Sample: Offset printed sample (longer turnaround time, higher cost)
+Production-Grade Sample: Offset printed sample (longer turnaround time, higher cost).

 Digital Grade Sample: Digital printed sample (faster turnaround time, lower cost)